 The programme brings together five leading NHS Trusts with large NIHR BRCs with the collective aim of making NHS clinical data more readily available to researchers, industry and the NHS community.

 We are the lead BRC in the renal transplantation theme.
-Click here to see more details on our work in this area.
 We have also now taken up our joint-lead role in the theme of breast cancer and prostate cancer.
 We are actively involved in all other themes covered by the HIC.

 The Data Analytics cluster board is led by Professor Charles Wolfe.
 It comprises senior research clinicians from Guy’s and St Thomas’ NHS Foundation Trust and King’s College London.